Child Exploitation

 A referral can then be made to Children’s Services.
 Remember, if your line manager/designated lead is not available please do not delay.
 Contact children’s services directly.

-If you are unsure you could use the Berkshire Child Exploitation Screening Tool - Pan Berkshire Child Exploitation Indicator and Analysis Tool
+If you are unsure you could use the Berkshire Child Exploitation and Serious Youth Violence indicator and analysis tool or the Berkshire Child Exploitation Simple screening tool.

 This tool is for anyone who works with children, including those who work in the voluntary sector.
 If you are worried that a child may be being exploited, this tool gives you a list of indicators to help you work it out and take appropriate action.